nocalhost/bookinfo/README.md

 Every service has its different program language and runtime environment.
 All of them had been configured to use docker as container runtime, you can find Dockerfile in their corresponding repository.

 # Helm
-A helm chart in this repositoty is prepared for one command installing.
-4 Deployments witch 2 replica pods for 4 microservices are is main skeleton of this chart.
+A helm chart in this repository is prepared for one command installing.
+4 Deployments witch 2 replica pods for 4 microservices are main skeleton of this chart.

-You can install the chart by this command: `helm install ./charts/bookinfo`, but if you wang try nocalhost, we recommend you do this with nocalhost.
-We will give step-by-step tutorial later.
+You can install the chart by this command: `helm install ./charts/bookinfo`, but if you want to try nocalhost, we recommend you do this with nocalhost.
+We will give step-by-step QuickStart later.

-# What we changed from istio bookinfo?
+# What we changed compared to istio bookinfo?

 We commit some changes to demonstrate nocalhost better.
-Here is the items:
+Here are some main changes:

 - Simplified different version of reviews service to one version.
 Nocalhost does not target on how to manage service traffic or canary deployment.
 - Splitted source codes from mono-repo to four independent repositories.
-In reality, diffrent microservices are developed by diffrent teams with different access roles.
+In reality, diffrent microservices are developed by diffrent teams with different access rules.
 - Changed the framework of reviews service to spring-boot.
-Nothing but everyone love spring-boot.
+Nothing but everyone loves spring-boot.
 - Configured GitHub Action for every microservice to auto build Docker images.
+- Added a .nocalhost directory to support development with nocalhost.

 # About `.nocalhost` directory